-- MM TRANS-1 Prior to the issuance of occupancy permits, the applicant shall pay its proportional share for the future restriping and/or widening of a second westbound through lane on Willow Avenue approaching Palm Avenue (within 200 feet) to provide separate left-turn and through/right-turn lanes in the westbound direction, and modification of the southeast corner curb radius to accommodate right turns by trucks from northbound Palm Avenue to eastbound Willow Avenue, thereby ensuring that provision of the left-turn lane will not impede emergency access. - MM TRANS-2 Prior to the issuance of occupancy permits, the applicant shall pay its proportional share for the future installation of bicycle lanes and/or bicycle shared-lane treatments on the segments of Willow Avenue bordering the project site.
+- MM TRANS-1 Prior to the issuance of occupancy permits, the applicant shall make the following improvement: - Restripe and widen Willow Avenue on the south side approaching Palm Avenue and the Willow/Palm Intersection to include a second westbound through lane to provide separate left-turn and through/right-turn lanes in the westbound direction, and modification of the southeast corner curb radius to accommodate right turns by trucks from northbound Palm Avenue to eastbound Willow Avenue, thereby ensuring that provision of the left-turn lane will not impede emergency access.

-MM TRANS-3 Prior to the issuance of occupancy permits, the applicant shall provide engineering drawings for review by City staff confirming the provision of adequate stopping sight distance at the project driveway, and adequate sight-distance for permissive left-turns relevant to the westbound left-turn into the project site.
+- MM TRANS-2 Prior to the issuance of construction permits, the applicant shall ensure there is adequate room for future Class II bike lanes in the ultimate widened configuration of Willow Avenue bordering the project site. - MM TRANS-3 Prior to the issuance of occupancy permits, the applicant shall provide engineering drawings for review by City staff confirming the provision of adequate stopping sight distance at the project driveway, and adequate sight-distance for permissive left-turns relevant to the westbound left-turn into the project site.
 Following project completion, the applicant shall ensure that adequate maintenance is provided to ensure that vegetation growth will not impeded the necessary sight distance.